 Today, as expected, Apple released iOS 10.2 to the general public ensuing 7 beta seeds.
 This is clearly one of the most extensively tested iOS updates in recent memory, and it’s also incredibly exciting for two primary reasons.
 Firstly iOS 10.2 adds a number of welcomed features and vastly improves upon iOS 10’s stability.
 Secondly iOS 10.2 may very well be the firmware that jailbreak developers (Pangu) target for the first inevitable iOS 10 jailbreak!

-Today, ensuing iOS 10.2 beta 1’s release over one month ago, Apple seeded the fourth beta to registered developers; a firmware which has yet to be issued to public beta testers.
+Today, ensuing iOS 10.2 beta 1’s release over one month ago, Apple seeded the seventh beta to registered developers; a firmware which has yet to be issued to public beta testers.
 In addition to briefly discussing the features the new firmware offers, we’ll also touch on how iOS 10.2 affects jailbreaking.